Arronk/My-Coding-Journey/LogR3.md

 under my belt after numerous detours to other courses over the past 12 months.

 - [Javascript Algorithms & Data Structures Certificate](https://www.freecodecamp.org/certification/arronk/javascript-algorithms-and-data-structures)
+-
+## Day 9: 08/11/2018

+### Progress: Hardware day!

+Been watching a lot of PC builds over the past week which has motivated me to pull mine apart, give it a clean and try and fix up all my messy cable management.
+Pretty pleased with the outcome and i'm kinda glad I did it as the radiator was caked in dust.